ibrod83/nodejs-web-scraper/readme.md

 | Name         | Description                                |
 |--------------|--------------------------------------------|
 | async scrape(Root) | After all operations have created and assembled, you begin the process by calling this method, passing the root object |
 | async repeatAllFailedRequests(numCycles) | The scraper keeps track of all "repeatable" errors(excluding 400,404,403 and invalid images), that failed even after repeating them on the fly.
 Call this method to give them a last try. numCycles argument allows to run this process more than once(default is 1).
+If there are no repeatable errors, nothing will happen.

 &nbsp;